fardinjafrul/website/README.md

 ### 3. Animate desk photo

 Animations are a way you can easily add some motion to elements on your page to increase user interactivity and highlight items you want to make sure they notice.
-Let's animate the desk photo in the portfolio section.
+Let's animate the desk photo in the Random section.

 1. Open your site's stylesheet, `styles.css` within your Codespace.
 Using Copilot, at the bottom of your `styles.css` prompt Copilot with the following comment:
     ```css